tomoversluizen/dotfiles/README.md

 ### Prompt
 I wanted to have a simple and logical prompt for my terminal.

-First of all, I have used `nano .bash_profile` to edit the my prompt.
+First of all, I have used `nano .bash_profile` to edit my prompt.

 I have used the following code:
 `parse_git_branch() {